MichaelNMaggs/ShortDescBot/README.md

 # ShortDescBot
-Bot to add short descriptions to the English Wikipedia
+Bot to improve short descriptions on the English Wikipedia

 See https://en.wikipedia.org/wiki/User:ShortDescBot